 - Use bullet points.
 Most hiring managers skim resumes in only a few seconds.
 Bullet points offer an easier way for them to digest key details.

-- Shorten your education section with just a few bullet points.
-The only exception is if you are just entering the workforce.
+- Shorten your education section to just a few bullet points.
+The only exception is if you are just entering the workforce and need to expand your education section to reach one full page!

-- Skip the references, interests, volunteer work, hobbies, and other information.
+- Skip the “references upon request,” interests, volunteer work, hobbies, and other irrelevant information from resumes that are just over one or two full pages.

-A one-page resume is a good place to start for most job seekers.
+A one-page resume is a good place to start for most new job seekers.
 If your resume goes over one page, double-check it for relevancy.
-You can use two pages if you can fill it with worthwhile information, but your resume should never be more than two pages.
+You can use two pages if you can fill it with worthwhile information, but your resume generally should not exceed two pages.